Kgeorgouli/Data_augmentation_generator/README.md

 # Data augmentation generator
-A data augmentation solution to increase the performance ofa classification model by generating realistic data augmented samples.
+A data augmentation solution to increase the performance of a classification model by generating realistic data augmented samples.